 It’s true – Bottega Louie has slipped from the DTLA dominance of its former years.
 But if you’re looking for a pretty space to impress out-of-towners (i.e. parents), this is still a good option.
 Especially if they’re from a place where burrata pizza and macarons seem like very foreign food.
 Welcome to LA.

-Bäco Mercat is all about small plates done right.
-As in, small enough to justify ordering several so you can explore the amazing menu, but not so small you’re going to need to stop at El Huero (AKA Chano’s) afterwards.
+Bäco Mercat is small plates done right.
+As in, small enough to justify ordering several so you can explore the menu, but not so small you’re going to need to stop at El Huero (AKA Chano’s) afterwards.
 There’s enough of a sceney vibe for a fun date or group dinner, but it’s also casual enough for a random Tuesday night dinner.

 Right around the corner from Baco Mercat is Bar Ama, where you can get the same kind of casual yet cool vibe, and also queso.
 And tacos.
 And taquitos.
 And migas.
 If you don’t know what that last one is, get yourself to brunch here ASAP.